 What to know more about writing an essay in general?
 Check our comprehensive, 12-step guide to any essay.

 First of all, remember the following rule: there is no one universal introduction pattern that would be ideal for all essays.
 Depending on such factors as the assignment type, academic level, time for paper writing, specialty, essay topic, and your professors’ requirements, your starting paragraph will vary.
 Is it a persuasive, analytical, or argumentative essay?
-For instance, an argumentative essay introduction might explore the nature vs. nurture debate, discussing the influence of genetic inheritance and environmental impact on individual development.
+For instance, an argumentative essay introduction might explore the nature vs. nurture debate, discussing how genetic inheritance and environmental influences shape individual development.
 Is it for high school or college?
 Each of these factors influences what you will write in the introduction.

 What’s more important, there are some commonalities or even standards that you should consider to start your essay effectively.
 For example, for a five-paragraph essay, the introduction usually takes 15–20% of the paper’s length.